-Walking in the Altar of Heaven Park, which used to be the most significant one among the altars, what one can see today is a juxtaposition of ancient buildings and constructions, restored walls and pavements, renovated landscapes of cypress groves, flowering trees, decorative pavilions and corridors, joined by local people practicing collective dancing, singing opera, playing musical instruments, training birds and so on.
+The meanings of imperial altars have returned from being materialised use to the altars, what one can see today is a juxtaposition of ancient buildings and constructions, restored walls and pavements, renovated landscapes of cypress groves, flowering trees, decorative pavilions and corridors, joined by local people practicing collective dancing, singing opera, playing musical instruments, training birds and so on.
 At the Altar of Soil and Grain, today named Zhongshan Park, apart from the authentic altar terrace and buildings, one can also enjoy seasonal flower shows and goldfish displays, settling within a naturally arranged water-and-rockery landscape which gives a sense of Chinese classical gardens.
-Similarly, at the Altar of Sun and the Altar of Moon, surviving buildings stand with brand new landscape settings.
+Similarly, at the Altar of settings.
 These raise several questions: What did the altars look like in the past?
 How have they changed and why?
 Have the altar parks today revealed their full values?
-What does heritage mean to the altars and, indeed, to us?